IBM-Cloud/docs/services/vpn/vpn_overview.md

 The {{site.data.keyword.vpn_short}} service provides the following features:
 ##Security
-The IBM VPN service uses the industry-standard Internet Protocol Security (IPSec) protocol suite to authenticate and encrypt IP communication between your corporate data center and the IBM Bluemix cloud environment.
-IPSec provides network-level peer authentication, data integrity, and data confidentiality (encryption).
+The IBM VPN service uses the industry-standard Internet Protocol Security (IPsec) protocol suite to authenticate and encrypt IP communication between your corporate data center and the IBM Bluemix cloud environment.
+IPsec provides network-level peer authentication, data integrity, and data confidentiality (encryption).

-The IBM VPN service supports the following IPSec protocols and transforms:
+The IBM VPN service supports the following IPsec protocols and transforms:

 * Authentication Algorithm:
-	* HMAC-SHA1-96; the length of the shared key is 160 bits (default)
+	* HMAC-SHA1-96; the length of the shared key is 160 bits (default SHA1)
+	* HMAC-SHA-256-128; the length of the shared key is 256 bits (SHA256)
 * Encryption Algorithm:
 	* 3DES-CBC; the length of the shared key is 192 bits
 	* AES-CBC; the lengths of the shared key are 128 (default), 192, 256 bits